Marin County Assistance Programs.

 Adopt a Family of Marin is a small non-profit local organization that serves families with children under the age of 18 that live in Marin County, California.
 Financial assistance is provided on a case by case basis and includes utility and electric bill shut-off prevention, emergency rent and security deposit payments, safety-related car repair, and food vouchers when available.
 In addition, the agency offers emotional, case management and workshops as well as information and referrals to community resources.
 The address is 496 B Street, San Rafael, California 94901, or call the San Rafael California agency at (415) 456-7805.

-Salvation Army - Marin Corps provides Marin County residents with short-term emergency assistance including food, utility bill payment and transportation.
+Salvation Army - Marin Corps provides Marin County residents with short-term emergency assistance including free food, utility bill payment and transportation.
+There are also various free seasonal and holiday services, ranging from free back to school supplies to turkey dinners, Christmas gifts, and more.
+Or try the case management process or immigration services.
 Get access to emergency food programs and pantries, as well as help with utility bills from the REACH program.
-Call (415) 459-4520.
+Call (415) 459-4520, or more details on assistance from Marin County Salvation Army.

 The Community Action Marin is the non-profit community action agency that serves the low income, unemployed, working poor, and others in the area.
 The programs they administer include